 If you make a payment within 120 days of the date your loan is disbursed to your school, the entire payment will be applied solely to the principal balance of your disbursed loan.
 The payment is treated as a loan cancellation payment, and it will be made effective the same date as when the loan was disbursed.
 Any origination fee you were assessed will be adjusted based on the new, reduced principal balance, and less interest will accrue based on a smaller principal balance.

-Please note that when you view your account history via Manage My Account (MMA), a cancellation payment will show a payment date that matches the loan’s disbursement date.
+Please note that when you view your account history via your online account, a cancellation payment will show a payment date that matches the loan’s disbursement date.

 Special Payment Instructions